Is air pollution harming your loved ones?

 While these pollutants are already known to be toxic, the study gives more specific information on how exposure during pregnancy can put children at risk.
 It may also provide a window into a possible factor in the rise in conditions such as ADHD and poor impulse control.
 While these are clearly complex and multifactorial, this study shows that changes in brain functioning from environmental influences during development and early childhood may play an important role.

 SNPs in detoxification genes such as CYP1A1 and GST are known to affect metabolism and impact of these and other pollutants.
 Having a DNA-directed plan before and during pregnancy is one way to potentially reduce the negative impact on both the mother and her developing child.
-As brains continue to grow and develop rapidly in the first few years of life, knowing how best to support children may be beneficial as well.
+As brains continue to grow and develop rapidly in the first few years of life, having a child’s genomics to knowing how best to support him or her may be beneficial as well.

-Genoma International’s Ultimate Wellness test includes a comprehensive analysis of genes that control the processing of these toxins, plus specific steps to mitigate the risk.
+The Ultimate Wellness test includes a comprehensive analysis of genes that control the processing of these toxins, plus specific steps to provide personalized support.